 In all states, an adult who drives with a blood alcohol content (BAC) level of .08% or above is guilty of a DUI or DWI.
+(The limit in Utah is now .05%.)
 For drivers under the age of 21, almost all states set the limit at .01% or .02%.
 Police officers often administer chemical tests to measure the BAC in your breath, blood, urine, or saliva.
-The results of these tests are usually a big part of the prosecution's DUI or DWI case against you.
-If you can successfully challenge the accuracy of these tests, the test results may be deemed inadmissible at trial.
-(To learn more about blood alcohol content and how it is measured, see Nolo's article How Alcohol Can Lead to a DUI or DWI.)
+The results of these tests are usually a big part of the prosecution's DUI case against you.
+If you can successfully challenge the validity of these tests, the test results may be deemed inadmissible at trial.

-Challenging the accuracy of the test results.
-A wide range of factors can affect chemical tests, rendering the results inaccurate.
-Challenging the accuracy of chemical BAC tests often requires technical and legal expertise in the subject area or the testimony of a forensic chemist or other expert.
+A wide range of factors can affect chemical tests, rendering the test results inaccurate.
+Challenging the accuracy of chemical BAC tests often requires technical and legal expertise in the subject area or the testimony of a forensic chemist or another expert.
 Examples of conditions that might change the results of the test include:

-Testing during the absorption phase.
 It takes about 45 minutes to three hours for alcohol to become fully absorbed into your body.
-This means that if you "have one for the road," you may not be legally impaired while driving, even if a chemical test administered later shows a BAC over the legal limit (your BAC will rise between the time you were driving and the time that the test was administered -- often an hour or more after the police stop you).
+This means that if you "have one for the road," you may not be legally impaired while driving, even if a chemical test administered later shows a BAC over the legal limit (your BAC will rise between the time you were driving and the time that the test was administered—often an hour or more after the police stop you).

 Mounting many of these DUI defenses may require the expertise of a lawyer.
-If you are accused of a felony DUI or DWI, you should hire an attorney -- be sure to find one experienced with handling DUIs or DWIs.
-Those facing lesser charges -- misdemeanors or license suspensions -- may also benefit from consulting with a lawyer.
-To learn more about finding a defense lawyer, see Nolo's article Criminal Defense Lawyer FAQ.
-Use Nolo's Lawyer Directory to find a DUI attorney -- browse comprehensive profiles and information to help you select the right DUI lawyer in your area.
+If you are accused of a felony DUI or DWI, you should hire an attorney—be sure to find one experienced with handling DUIs or DWIs.
+Those facing lesser charges—misdemeanors or license suspensions—may also benefit from consulting with a lawyer.